 There will be a lunch tavern & a dinner feast, but you may still wish to bring some snacks.
 See the Food Page for the menu.

-If you will be joining the feast, plan to bring your own table service.
+If you will be joining the feast (2021=boxed meals, no feast), plan to bring your own table service.
 This would include a medieval style cup, plate, bowl (opt), utensils and cloth napkin.
 Don’t forget to pack a plastic bag to easily take home your dishes for washing.
 Many bring their feast gear in a woven basket.

 What’s a day camp?